Should I choose Dr. Allen as a major professor?

 Review Key Documents: Familiarize yourself with the departmental doctoral handbook and the UNT Graduate Catalog.
 These documents contain vital information essential for successfully navigating and completing your doctoral program.

-Develop an Action Plan: Establish an action plan at the earliest opportunity.
-This plan should outline the courses you intend to take, examinations, and major milestones in the doctoral process.
-Regularly update this plan as you progress through your program, allowing for flexibility and adjustment as needed.
+Develop an Action Plan: Establish it at the earliest opportunity.
+This plan should outline the courses you intend to take, the examinations you will take, and the major milestones in the doctoral process.
+Regularly update this plan as you progress through your program to maintain flexibility and make adjustments as needed.

 Personal Responsibility: Take ownership of your progress.
 Your major professor will guide and support you, but the initiative to advance in your doctoral studies lies with you.
 Be proactive in meeting deadlines and completing required paperwork.

 Dissertation Progress: Recognize that the statistics, research, and measurement courses mandated by the program may not fully prepare you for your dissertation.
 It is your responsibility to become an expert in the statistical aspects relevant to your research.
-This may involve additional coursework, self-study, or seeking resources to enhance your understanding.
+This may involve additional coursework, self-study, or using resources to deepen your understanding.

 Time Management: Efficiently manage your time to balance course requirements and dissertation progress.
 Recognize the importance of meeting deadlines and staying on track to ensure a successful and timely completion of your doctoral studies.